thomasin/dragonfly-website/content/people/knox-christopher.md

 <!--more-->

-Christopher gained a PhD in physical chemistry from the University of Canterbury and completed two post-docs at the University of California Irvine.

-Although he first dabbled in visualisation during his PhD, it was a chance meeting with a group at Irvine that enabled him to enter the field.
-The group were exploring large scale visualisation but were short of a physical scientist.

-“It was a great opportunity, so I stayed on and did a second post-doc.
-That led me to a software engineering job with [NVIDIA](http://www.nvidia.com/content/global/global.php) in Finland, where I worked in their mobile business unit on software for the early Tegra chips.

-Moving to Saudi Arabia, Christopher took up a position using visualisation to support research scientists at the [King Abdullah University of Science and Technology](http://www.kaust.edu.sa/).
-These included chemists who were enabled to virtually stand inside the molecules they were studying, and biologists with vast data sets who could view them all on a screen rather than taping sheets of paper together.
+Christopher has a passion for improving the collection, analysis and visualisation of data through database design, websites and applications.

-Christopher sees visualisation as a useful addition to the data analysis toolkit that Dragonfly Science already offers to clients.
+He sees visualisation as a useful addition to the data analysis toolkit that Dragonfly Science already offers.

-“You can use visualisation to play with your data and come up with ideas and patterns, and very quickly get rid of what you’re not interested in.
-To put that sort of flexibility in the hands of your user is exciting - they’re not stuck with what you thought was a nice view of the data.
+“You can use visualisation to play with data and easily see ideas and patterns.
+To put that sort of flexibility in the hands of the public is exciting - they start to see that data can tell a story and relate it to their own life."

-“Of course then you have to check it will hold up under analysis, but to be able to offer visualisation alongside rigorous analysis in the same company is very powerful.”
+He recently developed an interactive application for the Ministry of Business, Innovation and Employment.
+Based on the Regional Economic Activity Report, it allows users to find information on 66 sub-regional areas across New Zealand and encourages them to interact with the data at a greater level of detail.

+Christopher is also a specialist in dealing with data collected in the field and is currently working with the Paua Industry Council to improve how changes in the marine environment are detected.

+It can take up to three years for fishery managers to become aware of changed in the productivity of a region.
+By recording the position of boats alongside the time spent underwater by divers, Dragonfly can determine whether or not an area is productive within a matter of hours.

+"If the divers spend too long looking for paua, there’s not enough there.
+We’re gathering enough data to make definite assertions when determining abundance, but need to eliminate factors such as the murkiness water and weather."

+Christopher is also the co-founder of iDive and helped to develop the world’s first functional touchscreen housings for using iPads underwater.